Skip to main content

 <Box style={{ backgroundColor: '#0000ff' }} />

 Some complex components support passing inline styles to subcomponents with the styles prop.
+The keys correspond to the component's internal selectors.

 <ProgressCircle